 Leaf Litter

-A great deal of essential nutrients like calcium and tannins come from leaf litter, which helps in the development of their, the most important part of their body.
+A great deal of essential nutrients like calcium and tannins come from leaf litter, and dead leaves and fallen leaves from various plants are especially important for isopods.
 Leaves of oak, magnolia, maple, and guava, are good source of high nutritional value and add to their overall well-being, only if they are free from any sort of chemical and pesticides, as they can turn out of to be harmful.
 Choose dried, brown leaves because they decompose quickly and taste delicious.
+Using a mix of dead leaves from different plants helps mimic the isopods' natural environment.

 Decaying Wood

 Just feeding leaf litter is not enough.
+A blend of decaying wood, leaf litter, and other organic matter creates an ideal substrate for isopods, closely mimicking their natural environment.
 You should also give them decaying and rotting wood so they can munch on it as much as they like.
 Just like the leaves, even wood should be free of pesticides to ensure you are not putting your pets at stake.

 Vegetables

 Feed your pet isopods veggies in a large variety because they will feel tummy happy.
 They happy meal of veggies must have carrots, cucumber, squash, and zucchini, and also add nutrients to their diet.
+Dried carrot sticks are a good option for hydration and nutrition, and can help prevent mold while maintaining colony health.
 You should chop the vegetables into small pieces so it is easier for your isopods to eat them.
+Not all vegetables are equally eaten by all isopods, so observe which ones your colony prefers.
 Also, add vegetable peelings and scrapes as they are equally good for their health.

 Fruits

 To enrich their diet with nutrients and taste, addition of fruits is an unbeatable option.
-From bananas to apples and pumpkins, they eat a variety of fruits.
+From bananas to apples and pumpkins, they eat a variety of fruits, with apple being a particularly nutritious and popular choice among isopod keepers.
 Just don’t give them excess fruit, as it can cause mold growth and even attract pests that are not welcome.
+It is important to monitor the amount of food inside the enclosure and promptly remove any leftovers to prevent mold and health issues.
 Citrus is also not recommended for isopods although I have never tried this personally.

 Protein and Calcium Sources

 Isopods need both protein and calcium for molting and reproduction.
-You should add small amounts of fish flakes, dried shrimps, and decaying insects to their enclosure.
+Isopods can benefit from a variety of protein sources, including crustaceans such as shrimp, and different isopod species, like Dairy Cow Isopods, may have specific calcium requirements.
+You should add small amounts of fish flakes, dried shrimps, fish food (choose natural varieties), and decaying insects to their enclosure.
+Dead insects and even small amounts of meat can be offered as supplemental protein sources.
 This will fulfill their protein needs and make them stronger.
+Proteins are essential for isopod growth and should be provided in moderation.
 Crushed eggshells and calcium powder are great sources of calcium, and they will need them for better growth.
+You can also provide minerals from sources like limestone or cuttlebone.

 Providing the right diet is an important part of owning isopods.
+Some foods are preferred by certain isopod species but not by other species, so observe your colony's preferences.
+Isopods are sometimes used as a food source for reptiles due to their calcium content.
+Isopods may nibble on certain materials like cork bark as a snack, though it's not a primary food source.
+Spirulina is a nutritious supplement that can be added to their diet for extra health benefits.
 Unless you feed correctly, your isopods won’t be healthy or reproduce like in the wild.
 Please give them a varied diet and see how they enjoy it.